JustinGrah/Docs-Templates/Documentation/Project/ProjectTemplate.md

 ### Invalid output
 When using `controller.exe show alphabet count` it does not account for special letters like `ü,ä,ö,ß`
 You would have to change the lanugage settings using `controller.exe change alphabet lang=german`

+---
+## Contact and other information
+For assistance and troubleshooting, please file a bug in github.
+**Please note:** I'm / we are not responsible for any harm that this code might do to your system.
+I / we highly encourage you to first understand the code before running it.
+Also you should have a backup just in case!
+If this scared you, you might not want to run this code...

 <!-- ===========[PAGE END]=========== --->
 <!--